RickStrahl/Westwind.HtmlPackager/README.md

 Options:
 --------
-sourceUrl           Source Url or local file to an HTML document -o <outputFile>     Output HTML file
+sourceUrl           Source Url or local file to an HTML document -o <outputFile>     Output HTML file or Zip file (-z)
-                    (if output file is not provided output is sent to StdOut) -x                  Create external dependencies in folder of HTML document -d                  Display generated HTML page
+                    (if output file is not provided output is sent to StdOut)
+-x                  Create external dependencies in folder of HTML document -z                  Create zip file with all dependencies included in zip -d                  Display generated HTML page or Zip file
 ```

 ### Examples